Healthy Meal Prep: 5 Foods for a (Much!) Easier WeekArticle posted in: Diet & Nutrition

 It’s another day of rushing out the door.
 You’ve just realized that you’ve prepared meals for everyone but yourself.
 You’re swamped at work, and have no choice but to grab a fast-food lunch—that you swing past the eyes of a fellow coworker who has healthy meal prep down to a science.
 Then, on your way home, you have errands to run, and you’re stuck in traffic.
 What happens next?
 You eat out again.
 Sound familiar?

 Anyone who is constantly pressed for time knows: When schedules get crazy, your healthy diet is usually the first thing to suffer.
-That’s why preparing meals in advance of your busy week is one of the best things you can do.
+That’s why preparing your healthy meals in advance of your busy week is one of the best things you can do.

-If you’re on the South Beach Diet, you already enjoy the convenience of having perfectly portioned, nutritionally-balanced and delicious foods delivered right to your door.
-(If not, but you’re eager to, click here to begin. >) We know how busy life can get, which is why we’ve built a program that prioritizes convenience along with nutrition and weight loss.
+If you’re on the South Beach Diet, you already enjoy the convenience of having perfectly portioned, nutritionally-balanced and delicious weight loss foods delivered right to your door.
+(If not, but you’re eager to, click here to begin. >) We know how busy life can get, which is why we’ve built a food delivery program that prioritizes convenience along with nutrition and healthy weight loss.
 But, the same rule still applies for your practice meals and snacks: By preparing healthy options during your downtime, you’ll stay on course to reach your weight loss goals even when life throws you a chaotic curve ball.

 The great news is that so many healthy foods are conducive to preparing in bulk.
 We love to spend a little time on Sunday afternoons portioning out some of our favorite healthy foods so we have them on hand through the busy workweek.
-Whether Sundays are your slow time, or you have more downtime during the week, we suggest you pick the time that works best for you, and try your hand at prepping nutritious snacks and meals for the week.
+Whether Sundays are your slow time, or you have more downtime during the week, we suggest you pick the time that works best for you, and try your hand at prepping nutritious snacks and healthy meals for the week.

 To get you started, here are some healthy meal prep foods: